 LMS and BR (LMR) Models 3

-This is the "Turbomotive" again, only this time in
+This is the 'Turbomotive' again, only this time in

 its short-lived BR lined black, mixed traffic livery.
+She was rebuilt in

 The good old Super D. This loco was built years before the excellent